-Sadly there is no such thing as a sail that lasts forever.
+Sadly, there is no such thing as a sail that lasts forever.
 However, when your sails become stretched out and lose their shape, it doesn’t necessarily mean you need new ones.
-Learn about Precision Recuts to help extend the life of your sails and save you money.
+Here's what you need to know about Precision Recuts, how they help extend the life of your sails, and save you money.

 BROAD SEAM RESHAPE

 PROBLEM: Deep draft.
 Full sail.
 Can't point very high.

 The sail depth becomes fuller and more rounded.
 The draft moves aft.
 You're no longer able to point as high as when the sail was new.
 The boat becomes harder to steer, heels more, and responsiveness is slowed.
 For racing boats, the inability to hold a lane or position close to other boats can really destroy a tactical game plan.

 Seams are reshaped and extra fabric is removed.
 This procedure flattens the sail and helps return the draft to the original and optimal location.
 Generally, three to five seams are remade to achieve desired shape.

 Your sail is now flatter, faster, and more efficient.
 Your boat will also sail more upright, point higher and be far more responsive.